Harshvardhan-Godage/ML-Projects/order_prediction/README.md

 # 📦 Order Prediction

-Machine Learning project for predicting order demand and sales trends using historical business data.
+Machine Learning project for predicting order demand and analyzing sales trends using historical business data and visualization techniques.

 ---

 # 📌 Project Overview

-This project analyzes order and sales-related data to predict future demand using machine learning techniques and data analysis.
+This project focuses on analyzing sales and order-related data to understand business trends and predict future order demand using machine learning and data analysis techniques.

 The project includes:
 - Data preprocessing
 - Exploratory Data Analysis (EDA)
-- Feature Engineering
+- Visualization of sales trends
+- Store type analysis
 - Prediction modeling
-- Visualization techniques

 ---